One Charlotte Realty, Inc.

 Each affiliated agent expressly agrees to remain bound by all confidentiality obligations, indemnification requirements, copyright protections, commission obligations, dispute resolution procedures, and financial responsibilities contained in this Manual both during affiliation and after termination of affiliation where applicable.

-Failure to comply may result, in the sole discretion of the Brokerage, in disciplinary action, immediate suspension, withholding of commissions where permitted by law, termination of affiliation, personal financial responsibility for damages caused by the agent, reimbursement of legal fees and costs, indemnification obligations, reporting to regulatory authorities, and any other remedies available to the Brokerage under North Carolina law.
+Failure to comply may result, in the sole discretion of the Brokerage, in disciplinary action, immediate suspension, withholding of commissions where permitted by law, termination of affiliation, personal financial responsibility for damages caused by the agent, reimbursement of legal fees and costs, indemnification obligations, reporting to regulatory authorities, and any other remedies available to the Brokerage under applicable law.